Title retention clause: Legal analysis

-There are four categories of ROTs, namely simple clauses, all monies clauses, proceeds clauses and mixed goods clauses.
-All monies clauses reserve title in all goods supplied to a buyer, until the buyer has settled all outstanding invoices from the seller.
+There are four categories of ROTs, namely "simple clauses", all monies clauses, proceeds clauses and mixed goods clauses.
+All monies clauses, or "all sums due" clauses, reserve title in all goods supplied to a buyer, until the buyer has settled all outstanding invoices from the seller, whereas "simple clauses" reserve title only to a specific consignment of goods.
 One benefit of an all monies clause is that specific goods held at the buyer's premises do not need to be match to specific unpaid invoices.

 Sample clauses

 Retention of title clauses will obviously vary from country to country, and even within countries they will usually be specialised to the form of industry used in, and the type of goods which are sold.
 The following are just two examples of the types of clause which can be seen.